Japan committed to hosting Olympics on schedule but Xi visit delayed

 And while plans for the Games to go ahead were unchanged, a state visit to Japan by Chinese President Xi Jinping was delayed following a decision by both Tokyo and Beijing.

-The Olympics minister had stirred controversy earlier this week by saying the contract with the International Olympic Committee “could be interpreted as allowing a postponement” of the within calendar 2020.
+The Olympics minister had stirred controversy earlier this week by saying the contract with the International Olympic Committee “could be interpreted as allowing a postponement” of the games within calendar 2020, but she changed tack following a meeting of the IOC on Wednesday.

 “Based on the fact that the IOC never mentioned about cancelling or postponing the Tokyo Games at its meeting yesterday, I don’t expect a cancellation notice or anything of that sort,” Hashimoto told parliament.